-- Bachelors degree in any major at the University of Colorado.
+- Declared bachelor's degree in any major at the University of Colorado.

-- 24 hours of course credit completed at CU-Boulder (typically, eight 3-credit courses).
-Fifteen (15) of these credit hours must come from upper-division
+- Twenty-one (21) hours of course credit completed at CU-Boulder (typically, seven 3-credit courses).
+Twelve (12) of these credit hours must come from upper-division

-courses (i.e., 5 out of 8 courses; PACS 4500 will count as one of these).
-Each of these courses must be completed with a grade of C or better.
+courses (i.e., 4 out of 7 courses; PACS 4500 will count as one of these).
+Up to six (6) of these hours may completed through approved transfer credit.
+Each of these courses must be completed with a grade of C- or better.
 These courses must also include:

-- 9 hours of courses in the student's major department that are related to the field of peace, conflict, and security studies (see the approved list of courses or obtain approval from the PACS director).*
+- Six (6) hours of courses in the student's major department that are related to the fields of peace, conflict, and security studies (see the approved list of courses or obtain approval from the PACS director).*

-- 9 hours of courses outside the student's major department or in a second major* that are related to the field of peace and conflict studies (see the approved list of courses or obtain approval from the PACS director).
+- Six (6) hours of courses outside the student's major department or in a second major* that are related to the fields of peace, conflict, and security studies (see the approved list of courses or obtain approval from the PACS director).